WildCodeSchool/orleans-0218-labo/README.md

 How To Use
 ----------

-To clone and run this project, you'll need Git, Composer and NPM.
+To clone and run this project, you'll need Git, Composer, NPM and Crontab.
 From your command line:

 *Clone this repository*
 gitclone https://github.com/WildCodeSchool/orleans-0218-labo.git